Updated July 2026

 Toccata: Native Programmability

-The Toccata hard fork activated between June 5 — 20, 2026.
+The Toccata hard fork activated on June 30, 2026.
 It introduced three pillars of L1 programmability:

 See our Toccata Hard Fork Guide for full details.